ZaenetDev/jenkins-iac/docs/Jenkins-IAC-journey.md

 ## 1. Initial Dev Environment Setup

-Though often skipped on resumes, the initial development environment setup was critical.
-We configured:

 - **WSL2 with Ubuntu** on Windows for local dev.
 - **VS Code** with remote SSH, extensions for Terraform, YAML, Ansible, and Git.
 - **Terraform**, **Ansible**, and **Git CLI** installations.